sudhanmobile/edustore-data/README.md

 ## Translation

-Many app summaries and some descriptions can be translated as part of F-Droid.
+Many app summaries and some descriptions can be translated as part of EduStore.
 See [Translation and Localization](https://f-droid.org/docs/Translation_and_Localization) for more info.

 <div align="center">